10+ Indoor Activities in the Hudson Valley

 #14: Go Wild at an Indoor Playground

 What do you do when the kids are bored and the house is about to explode from all the energy inside?
 You go to an indoor playground!
 The following are popular spots for indoor fun inthe Hudson Valley:

 Want to Know the Best Resource for finding Indoor Activities in the Hudson Valley?

 I’m sure you’ve heard of them before, but my Go-To resource for finding activities, both indoors and out, is Groupon.

 Practical Tips for Using Groupon:

 #1: Make sure to read the fine print.
 Some Groupons can only be redeemed for a short period of time.

 #2: Keep an open mind.
 Sometimes something that you may think is not your idea of fun ends up being a lot of fun.

-Rainy or cold days don’t have to be boring and you don’t have to be stuck at home.
+Rainy, cold and very hot days don’t have to be boring and you don’t have to be stuck at home.
 With an abundance of indoor activities in the Hudson Valley area, you can spend your time doing something fun with the family, friends and/or significant other.

 Until the Next Adventure…